 Grandma Lolita’s Recipe

-Dora Stone, from Dora’s Table and Mi Mero Mole shares her grandmother Lolita’s recipe for Coahuila style handmade whole wheat tortillas.
-Dora is graduate of the Culinary Institute of America and she creates vegan recipes with a Mexican touch which appeal to the heart and stomach.
-You can also find Dora on her Instagram and Twitter.
-Enjoy her recipe and be sure to visit her blog!
+Dora is a graduate of the Culinary Institute of America and she creates vegan recipes with a Mexican touch which appeal to the heart and stomach.

 The Real Tortilla Deal

 These are not your flimsy, tasteless, gummy grocery store whole wheat flour tortillas.
-They are a completely different animal all together.
-They are hearty, hand rolled, tender pockets of wheat, perfect for sopping up stews and lots of salsa.
+They are a completely different animal altogether.
+They are hearty, hand-rolled, tender pockets of wheat, perfect for sopping up stews and lots of salsa.

 Coahuila Style Flour Tortillas

 These tortillas are typical of the states of Coahuila and Nuevo Leon.
 They are not really meant for burritos, but you can use them to make all sorts of delicious tacos.
 You might be under the impression that flour tortillas are not authentic Mexican food, but this is so not true.

 Northern Mexico, especially the border states use flour tortillas for everyday meals, almost as much or maybe more than corn.
 It is thought that corn was harder to cultivate in the northern states, but wheat grew abundantly.
 Thus, flour tortillas were born.

 I am from one of those border states, Coahuila, from a small city called Acuña, which borders the Rio Grande and the city of Del Rio, TX.
 I grew up eating flour tortillas, and my grandma’s are definitely the best.

 How to Make Whole Wheat Tortillas: Step-By-Step Guide